What It Means

 What does "Functionally Obsolete" mean?

-A bridge that was built to standards that no longer meet current traffic demands or design requirements.
+A retired FHWA classification for bridges built to standards that no longer meet current traffic demands or geometric requirements.

 Why does Functionally Obsolete matter for bridge safety?